Natural History (Pliny): Manuscripts

 The textual tradition/stemma was established by the German scholars J. Sillig, D. Detlefsen, L. von Jan, and K. Rück in the 19th century.
-Two Teubner Editions were published of 5 volumes; the first by L. von Jan (1856–78; see external links) and the second by C. Mayhoff (1892-1906).
-The most recent critical editions were published by Les Belle Letters (1950–) however Reeve (2007) identifies multiple imperfections with these editions.
+Two Teubner Editions were published of 5 volumes; the first by L. von Jan (1856–1878; see external links) and the second by C. Mayhoff (1892–1906).
+The most recent critical editions were published by Les Belles Lettres (1950–); however, Reeve (2007) identifies multiple imperfections with these editions.
 There is currently no fully critical edition of the text and the stemma codicum is only partially understood.

 Ancient Codices

 5th century: all later palimpsested in France.
 None of the later recensions seem to descend from these manuscripts.
 All bear witness to only very small portions of the Naturalis, with the Codex Moneus (M) containing the largest surviving fragments from books 11–15.
 Manuscripts M, P and Pal.
 Chat. were originally written in Italy but palimpsested in France within a century without being copied and forming a tradition of their own.